Tag: Performance Troubleshooting

 Blocking is one of the most common causes of performance issues in SQL Server.
 When one session holds a lock on a resource and another session needs that same resource, the second session waits.
 If that wait persists, users experience slowness.
 Understanding how to quickly identify blocking SPIDs is a core DBA skill.
 This guide…

-• Script: Identify Missing Indexes
+• DBA Scripts: Get Missing Indexes

 • Deleting Rows in Batches in SQL Server